azf20/7702-mission/README.md

 ## 📱 7702-checker

-A dApp to check and upgrade Ethereum accounts to EIP-7702-enabled smart accounts.
+A dApp to check EIP-7702 support for chains, and EIP-5792 support for wallets, with the ability to trigger a smart account upgrade if the wallet supports it.
 Built with Scaffold-ETH 2.

 Live at [7702checker.azfuller.com](https://7702-checker.azfuller.com)